Benozo/conduit/README.md

-# Conduit - Universal MCP Server
+# Conduit - Universal AI Framework & MCP Platform

 ![Conduit Banner](ConduitBanner.png)

 > **⚠️ BETA SOFTWARE WARNING**
 > Conduit is currently in **beta development**.
 The **MCP server core functionality is stable** and ready for general use with MCP clients (VS Code Copilot, Cline, Claude Desktop).
 However, **LLM integration, Agent framework, and Swarm features are experimental** and still undergoing testing.
 Use these advanced features with caution in production environments.
 Please report issues and provide feedback to help improve the project.

-Conduit is a versatile, embeddable MCP (Model Context Protocol) server implementation in Go that supports both standalone and library usage.
-It provides dual protocol support (stdio for MCP clients and HTTP/SSE for web applications) and comes with a comprehensive set of tools for text manipulation, memory management, and utility functions.
+Conduit is a comprehensive AI framework and universal MCP platform that bridges traditional MCP tools with advanced AI agent systems.
+Built in Go, it provides everything from simple tool execution to sophisticated multi-agent swarms with multi-LLM coordination.
+Whether you need basic MCP client integration or complex autonomous AI workflows, Conduit scales from simple library usage to enterprise-grade agent orchestration with support for local models (Ollama) and cloud providers (OpenAI, DeepInfra).

 ## Universal MCP Compatibility